aplteam/Cider/docs/Cider-API-Reference.md

 ## ProjectConfig

-Takes a path as `⍵` and an optional Boolean edit flag as `⍺` that defaults to 0.
+Takes a path as `⍵`.

-Puts the config file found in `path` on display and allows the user to edit it if the left argument is 1.
+Puts the config file found in `path` on display and allows the user to edit it.

-Performs checks before writing it back to file.
+Asks for permission before writing changes back to file, and performs checks before writing it back to file.

 ## ReadProjectConfigFile

 This function takes a path to a Cider project as `⍵` and returns the contents of the config files as a namespace with variables.

-`path` may or may not come the actual filename `cider.config'
+`path` may or may not come the actual filename `cider.config'.

+Note that the function checks whether the sub-keys `dependency.tatin` and `dependency.nuget` are defined; if not they are created and the data is written to file.

 ## WriteProjectConfigFile